thebyrdman-git/bugnosis/README.md

 **Result:** 50,000 snap users can now use the application.

-That's **25,000 hours of human time saved** from one afternoon of work.
+That's **25,000 hours of human time saved** from one morning of work.

 ---